 - 1. All fields must be completed in full; submission of incomplete information will result in automatic rejection. - 2.
-The proponent must indicate whether the registration is a first submission or a resubmission. - 3.
+Declaration of whether the registration is a first or a re-submission. - 3.
 This form must be used in all instances to request registration or re-registration in terms of the Sandveld EMF Standard. - 4.
 This form is current as of the date of commencement of the Sandveld EMF Standard, as indicated in the Government Gazette.
 It is the responsibility of the proponent to ascertain whether subsequent version of the form have been published or produced by the competent authority. - 5.
 The required information must be typed within the spaces provided in the form.
 The size of the space provided is not necessarily indicative of the amount of information to be provided.
-The table will expand as each space is filled with typing.
+It is in the form of a table that will expand itself as each space is filled with typing.

 - 6. The use of "not applicable" in the form must be done with circumspection.
-Where it is used in respect of material information that is required by the competent authority for assessing the registration, this will result in the rejection of the request for registration as provided for in the Sandveld EMF Standard. - 7.
+Where it is used in respect of material information that is required by the competent authority for assessing the registration, this will result in the rejection of the registration as provided for in the Sandveld EMF Standard. - 7.
 Unless protected by law, all information contained in, and attached to this registration, will become public information on receipt by the competent authority.
-Upon request, the competent authority may provide any interested and affected party with the information contained in and attached to this registration form. - 8.
-An original copy of this form must be submitted to the Department.
+Upon request, any interested and affected party should be provided with the information contained in and attached to this registration form. - 8.
+An original copy (1) of this form must be submitted to the Department.
 The competent authority will also accept online submissions as and when the system comes into effect.
-All information submitted on the hard copy must be duplicated on an electronic copy as a PDF document provided to the competent authority.
-The electronic copy must be accompanied by a shapefile.
+All information submitted on the hard copy must be duplicated on the soft copy as a PDF document provided to the competent authority on a CD.
+The electronic copy on a CD must be accompanied with a shapefile.

 SECTION A: DETAILS OF THE PROPONENT

-All notifications pertaining to the request for registration will be sent using the information provided in this section of the form.
+All notifications pertaining to the request for registration project will be sent using the information provided in this section of the form.

 Name of individual/company

 (including trading name)

 Contact Person

-Passport / Identity Document Number
+Passport / Identity Document (ID

+Number)

 Company Registration Number

 Physical Address

 Postal address

 Email Address

 Phone No.

-First Submission YES / NO
+Registration Status First Submission YES / NO

-Registration Status Resubmission YES / NO
+Resubmission YES / NO

+SECTION A: DETAILS OF THE PROPONENT

+All notifications pertaining to the request for registration project will be sent using the information provided in this section of the form.

 If Resubmission, then provide the previous Reference number

-SECTION B: INFORMATION OF LANDOWNER OR PERSON IN CONTROL OF FARM UNIT (if the
+INFORMATION OF LANDOWNER OR F is not the owner or person in control of the la PERSON IN CONTROL OF THE FARM UNIT (if the proponent nd)

-proponent is not the owner or person in control of the land)

 Name of individual / company

 Contact Person

-Passport / Identity Document
+Passport / Identity Document (ID

-Number
+Number)

 Company Registration Number

 Postal address

 Email Address

 Phone No.